 As a parent, you probably have plenty of questions, so here are answers to most common queries.

 - How does one register?
-Young men may register online at the Selective Service website or by mail, using a Selective Service postcard available at any post office.
+Young men may register online at the Selective Service website, by mail, or at a post office, using a Selective Service postcard available at any post office.
 Your son will need to have his Social Security number handy.

 - How precise is that 30-day rule?
 Young men may register up to 30 days after their 18th birthdays, but they can also do it online as early as three months after their 17th birthday.
 The Selective Service holds them, then processes the paperwork a month before the big birthday and sends out a confirmation card.

 - What if my son is here on a student visa?
-If he is not an immigrant, then nope.
-He need not register.
+If he is not an immigrant, then no. He need not register for the draft.
 (But all young male immigrants must register, whether they are documented or not.)

 - What about my daughter?
 No, young women do not need to register at this time.
 And yes, that sounds odd, since women serve in the military, but that's the way the law is written.
 The law underwent a review by the Supreme Court in 1981 and was reviewed again by the Department of Defense in 1994.
 Doubtless, the issue will be reviewed again at some point, but as of 2013, women need not register.

 - What happens if my 18-year-old son does not register?
 It's a felony to not register.
 The punishment includes fines of up to $250,000 and up to five years in prison.